-There are different types of ulcerative colitis, but the most common form is distal ulcerative colitis.
-This type affects about 80% of people who receive a new diagnosis.
+There are different types of ulcerative colitis, including distal ulcerative colitis.

 In distal ulcerative colitis, the symptoms only affect the left side of the colon.
 When a person has ulcerative colitis on the left side, they can experience constipation on the right side — this is called proximal constipation.